enzomar/omb/README.md

 The script make the input version application available to the given enviroment to be run and used.
 In order to achieve it a link is creted between the app folder and the env folder.
 The version to be activated MUST be deployed first.
+It will automatically fetch the env phase ( dev or prd) and wil restart or trigger the blew-green deployment flow.

 ```sh
 usage: activate.py [-h] [-v VERSION] [-a {server,web}] [-p {dev,uat,prd}] [-s]